Capital One Platinum Credit Card Review: Build credit without an annual fee

 - There is no annual fee and no security deposit is required.

-- No rewards program or bonus for new cardholders and the APR is high at RegAPR.
+- There's no rewards program or bonus for new cardholders and the APR is high at RegAPR.

 Finally, this card comes with the option for contactless payment so you can get through checkout a little faster.

 Other features of this card include the potential to earn a higher line of credit in as little as six months; $0 fraud liability for unauthorized charges; access to the credit monitoring app CreditWise; and no foreign transaction fees.

 If you have a low credit score or even if it falls in the “fair” credit range, your primary options for a credit card are often secured cards.
 While secured credit cards are a great tool for building or repairing credit, you might not have the extra $200 or more to hand over for a security deposit.
 On top of that, secured cards usually have either a monthly or annual fee.

 The CardName, however, is an unsecured credit card.
 This means you won’t have to put down a security deposit to get the card.
 Plus, it’s specifically for people who have fair credit or are in the process of building credit.
 What makes this card even better, is there’s no annual fee so you can get started rebuilding or building your credit without it costing you.

 Like many credit cards available for fair credit or building credit, this card has a fairly high APR of RegAPR.
 However, if you’re working on your credit, you probably don’t want to carry a balance from month to month anyway.
 You can avoid paying high amounts of interest by paying off your card balance in full each billing cycle by the due date.
 See Rates and Fees